ton-community/ton-docs/docs/develop/dapps/tutorials/how-to-run-ton-site.md

 3. Enter your site's ADNL address in `TON site` field and click `set`

-In a few minutes you will be able to access your website using the chosen domain.
+In a few minutes you will be able to access your website using the chosen domain if you have TON Proxy enabled.

+You can read more about linking TON DNS here: [Site & Domain Management](/participate/web3/site-management)